 Join us for our annual Spring Model Train Show.
-This year there will be five separate model train layouts set up at the museum.
+This year there will be a number of separate model train layouts set up at the museum.

 Diablo Pacific Short Line large G-scale modular railroad.
 They are known throughout the Bay Area and exhibit at regional parks, museums, train hobby shows and community events.
 They are one of the oldest and largest modular large-scale clubs in the world.

 - Large layouts are low enough for small children to see and be close to the action.

 - See a variety of scenic themes with great detail and animation.